How to become

 Direct Application

-You may be able to apply for an investigator job if you have qualifications and several years' experience in engineering, technical testing or health and safety.
+You may be able to apply for an investigator job if you have qualifications and several years' experience in engineering, science, technical testing or health and safety.

 Other Routes